Institutions, Politics, Democracy, and Arrow's Impossibility Theorem

 $$ N(x\succ_{i}y)=N(y\succ_{i}x)\Rightarrow\quad x\sim y $$

-• Pareto Principle: $\forall i\in A, x\succ_{i}y \rightarrow x\succ y$
+- Pareto principle: $\forall i\in A, x\succ_{i}y \rightarrow x\succ y$

 $$ c(x)<c(y)\quad\Leftrightarrow\quad x\succ y $$

 Seems reliable?
-But the Borda Count violates independence:
+But Borda count violates independence:

-Assume two individuals have the following preferences:
+Assume two individuals with these preferences:

 $$x\succ_1z\succ_1y,\quad y\succ_2x\succ_2z$$ Pairwise ranking comparison for counting: